 Personal Income Tax Relief Cap

 Over the years, the Government has introduced and enhanced reliefs significantly.
-Today, there are 15 tax reliefs.
 Each relief serves an objective.
 But, taken together, the reliefs can unduly reduce the taxable income.

 The tax relief cap does not apply to the tax deduction for donation.
 This deduction is not a personal income tax relief.